rubo77/Lalumo/dev/plan.md

 - Progress reset success messages have been migrated to $store.strings in app.js.
 - New: Website must be generated from a single HTML template source for both English (/) and German (/de/), using adjacent <span lang="en"> and <span lang="de"> blocks.
 At build, filter for the target language.
 All assets/links must use absolute paths.
 Navigation and SEO (hreflang, canonical) must be correct.
 Webpack/html-loader/language-loader setup required.
 Integrate this into the existing main webpack config for both app and homepage, as per latest user feedback and inspection, to ensure seamless integration and avoid separate config duplication.
 The multilingual static website build system must be integrated into the existing main webpack config (not a separate config), per latest user feedback and inspection.
 - New: All language-specific HTML outputs (e.g. index.html, agb.html, etc.) must be generated from a single source-template file (e.g. index-template.html, agb-template.html, etc.) containing both languages, following the same adjacent lang="en"/"de" markup convention.
 This means that each HTML output will have a corresponding source-template file that includes both English and German content, marked with lang="en" and lang="de" respectively, allowing for easy maintenance and updates.
+- Update: index-template.html is being refactored to use adjacent lang="en"/"de" blocks for all relevant meta tags, Open Graph tags, favicon, and SEO alternate/canonical links, as the standard for all language-specific HTML outputs.
+- Progress: Hero section and download buttons in index-template.html are now being refactored to use adjacent lang="en"/"de" blocks for multilingual content, continuing the systematic template update.
+- Update: Features section and GitHub link in index-template.html are now being refactored to use adjacent lang="en"/"de" blocks for multilingual content, continuing the systematic template update.
+- Progress: Feature cards in the features section of index-template.html are now being refactored to use adjacent lang="en"/"de" blocks for multilingual content, continuing the systematic template update.
+- Update: All four feature cards in the features section of index-template.html are now being refactored to use adjacent lang="en"/"de" blocks for multilingual content, continuing the systematic template update.
+- Update: Screenshots section in index-template.html is now refactored to use adjacent lang="en"/"de" blocks for multilingual content (headings and all screenshot captions completed), continuing the systematic template update.
+- Update: Footer section in index-template.html is now fully refactored to use adjacent lang="en"/"de" blocks for multilingual content, including copyright and Web App links.
+The template refactor for index-template.html is now complete.
+- Progress: index-template.html refactor is complete; next focus is integrating the language-loader into the main webpack config for multilingual builds.
+- Update: Language-loader is present and confirmed functional; webpack integration for multilingual builds is now in progress.
+- Update: Webpack config now generates both English (root) and German (/de/) homepage templates using the language-loader, and asset copying for both language versions is handled.
+Multilingual build system integration is complete; next, asset/navigation link adjustments and SEO tags, then build verification.
+- Progress: Multilingual build system integration is complete; next: test build output and verify / and /de/ output, links, and SEO.
+- Update: Asset copying for icons and homepage assets is now handled for both languages, but build errors persist due to unresolved absolute icon paths (e.g., /icons/apple-touch-icon.png).
+Next: resolve asset path issues in templates or config and re-test build.
+- Note: Build still fails due to unresolved absolute icon paths, despite copying assets for both languages.
+Next step: resolve asset path issues in templates or webpack config and re-test build.
+- Update: Icon paths in index-template.html have been changed from absolute to relative paths to resolve build errors.
+Next: re-run build and verify output.

 ## Task List
 - [x] Change checkmark color to green in referrals.html (CSS)